martehvi/codepub-container-workshop/03-proxy-server/README.md

 As you now have learned, frontend applications are facing problems accessing container references.
 This is because the actual webpage is hosted outside of the Docker environment, and therefore does not have any knowledge of the network and the container names that we used to `curl` between containers in the last step.

 So, lets make the backends reachable without compromising too much on security.
-For this we will add a Proxy Server using **nginx**.
+To distribute traffic between the two backends we will add another service, a _Proxy Server_ called nginx.

 <details>
-<summary>What is nginx? 🤔</summary>
+<summary>What is Proxy Server and nginx? 🤔</summary>

+### Proxy Server

+A proxy server acts as an intermediary between clients and servers, forwarding requests from clients to servers and returning responses back to the clients.
+It functions as a gateway, providing various benefits such as improved security, performance optimization, and caching.

+Proxy servers have several benefitial use areas in rela world projects.
+Such as, load balancing and security:

+- **Load Balancing**: Proxy servers can distribute incoming requests across multiple backend servers, balancing the workload and ensuring efficient utilization of resources.
+This helps to improve the scalability and availability of the application.

+- **Security**: Proxy servers can act as a barrier between clients and servers, providing an additional layer of security.
+They can filter incoming requests, block malicious traffic, and enforce security policies, protecting the backend servers from potential attacks.

+- **Other benefts/use areas**: Caching, anonymity and privacy.

+### Nginx
-`nginx` is a popular web server and reverse proxy server that excels at handling high concurrent connections and efficiently managing network traffic.
+`nginx` is a type of proxy server, and excels at handling high concurrent connections and efficiently managing network traffic.
 It can be used as a reverse proxy to receive requests from clients and forward them to appropriate backend servers.
 This is what we will be using it for, to route requests to specific backends.
 When used as a proxy, `nginx` recieves request from your localhost client and acts as an intermediary towards the three containerized applications.

 </details>